nirv999/Face-recognition-via-Machine-Learning/README.md

 # Face-recognition-via-Machine-Learning
 The project contains classic pure ML (no CV/DL use) algorithms and models such as PCA, SVM, Regression, etc.

-In order to train a model we must obtain the right data, luckily we have AT&T Faces Database. the AT&T database is essential for your implemantation, hence, here is a link to download the database:
+In order to train a model we must obtain the right data, luckily we have the AT&T Faces Database. this database is essential for your implemantation, hence, here is a link to download the database:

 https://www.kaggle.com/kasikrit/att-database-of-faces